 This included the introduction of new planning legislation and a new regional plan for South East Queensland, concentrating on new land supply metrics and a new focus on affordable living and design quality.

-He is a Registered Planner and a Fellow of the Planning Institute of Australia and has previously served as National Vice President of the Urban Development Institute of Australia (UDIA).
+He is a Fellow of the Planning Institute of Australia, a graduate member of the Australian Institute of Company Directors and a former National Vice President of the Urban Development Institute of Australia (UDIA).

 Rachel has a keen understanding of government and policy, derived from years spent working at a senior level in the state government.
 She has a Master of Urban and Regional Planning.
 Her recent work experience has included managing strategic planning projects within two local councils.

 The Planning, Infrastructure and Technical team’s focus is on improving the quality, timeliness, evidence base, and post approval implementation of planning projects.
 The team will have a particular emphasis on driving infrastructure coordination solutions across government to support implementation of the VPA’s various plans including Precinct Structure Plans (PSP’s).

 Paul Byrne, Executive Director, Planning Infrastructure and Technical